thcsomebody/Energy-Level-Schedule-/README.md

         Set up triggers in Gemini to add or update records in Airtable based on the data received from the webhook.

     Tana Integration:
-        Use Tana's API to connect it with Gemini.
+        Use Tana's API to connect it with n8n.
-        Set up triggers in Gemini to add or update records in Tana based on the data received from the webhook.
+        Set up triggers in n8n to add or update records in Tana based on the data received from the webhook.

 Step 5: Data Parsing and Calculations